 OPENING ILLUSTRATION: I surrendered to ministry in 1995, and soon after, the little church where I was raised, Fellowship Missionary Baptist Church, invited me to preach my first sermon.
-I chose the text that is before us today - Luke 13:1-9.
+The text I chose was the one that is before us today, Luke 13:1-9.

-CONTEXT: Luke 13 begins a transition in Luke's account of the ministry of Christ.
-Most of what we will see throughout the remainder of the book happens in a very short time, a matter of weeks.
-Luke 13-18 are somewhat parenthetical, mostly short segments of teaching.
+CONTEXT: Luke 13 begins a transition in Christ's ministry.
+Most of what we will see throughout the remainder of the book happens in a very short time.
+Luke 13-18 are mostly short segments of teaching from Christ's mouth.
 If you have a red-letter edition, you will see that it reads almost like an unbroken sermon.

-The next few chapters are Luke's collection of the body of Jesus's teaching, all compiled into a few chapters before Passion Week.
+But, this is basically Luke's collection of the things Jesus taught, all compiled into a few chapters before the Passion Week.
 Chronologically, we are very near the end of Jesus' earthly ministry.